freeconf/site/content/en/docs/Reference/more/request-filters.md

 ---
-title: "Request Filters"
+title: "Request filters"
 weight: 1000
 description: >
   How to register web request filters to read custom request headers and how to relay that information to your nodes.
 ---

-## RESTCONF HTTP Request Access
+## RESTCONF HTTP request access

 This is useful for custom authorization or general need to access the HTTP request information